-If approved by our stockholders, the FNF omnibus plan, as amended and restated, will become effective on May 25, 2011 and will authorize the granting of awards for up to ten years.
-The FNF omnibus plan will remain in effect with respect to outstanding awards until no awards remain outstanding.
+If approved by our shareholders, the Amended Plan will become effective on May 22, 2013 and will authorize the granting of awards for up to ten years from the date the Amended Plan was approved by our Board.
+The Amended Plan will remain in effect with respect to outstanding awards until no awards remain outstanding.